 In this short guide, you’ll learn how to build a home theater on the cheap.

-Don’t Buy Everything At Once
+Don’t Buy Everything at Once!

 Before you start, this is the most important advice you will need.
 Given the way technology updates these days, you won’t find the cutting-edge, future-proof stuff in every category at the same time.
 So if you try and buy all the parts together, you’ll end up compromising, and maybe need an upgrade sooner than you thought.

-Repurpose an Old PC
+Consider Repurposing an Old PC

 Start With Cheap Speakers

-You just wasted your money if you bought speakers with the “bigger is better” philosophy.
+Don’t buy speakers with the “bigger is better” philosophy.
 Speakers are all about how you set them up, and the quality of the components they use.